 He gets exercise by walking to places like the YMCA, the library, and the bookstore.
 Nathan does his own grocery shopping and laundry.
 He’s much easier to get along with than he was as a teenager.
 His landlord has not received any complaints from others in his building, and he’s never been in trouble with the police.
 Much of his time is occupied by writing novels and fan fiction.

 Alan’s story is different.
-He’d had a traumatic birth and had some delays in early infancy, but luckily was placed with a foster family who specialized in medically fragile infants.
+He was born with meth in his system.
+He had a traumatic birth and had some delays in early infancy, but luckily was placed with a foster family who specialized in medically fragile infants.
 His foster mother got him into physical and occupational therapy programs, and by the time we met him he was nearly caught up on developmental milestones.
 He was placed with us at 7 months.
 By the time he was a year old, no special treatment was needed.

 Alan was an easy baby and a good kid through elementary school.
 He was very personable, and had a good relationship with his big brother (no easy task!)
 In middle school, he ran into some typical problems: a couple of suspensions for fighting, a few calls home about items in his backpack he shouldn’t have had.
 Still, he responded well to one teacher who went out of his way to mentor kids, and was saying all the right things about what he’d do in high school (and not be like his big brother).

 However, the high school years were indeed rough.
 He did poorly in some classes, but used excuses, lies or promises to get us off his back.
 He had one major disciplinary action in freshman year, but instead of being sorry for his mistake he lashed out at us.
 He sometimes said he had ADD, which we believed was a real possibility, but when we took him to get help he would deny it to the professional (and then lash out at us).
 Again, we watched as our bright, capable son failed classes pretty much on purpose.
 Alan assigned blame elsewhere and rarely acknowledged having any responsibility for his situation.